 That's them.

-Just like Sanctuary City policies, you know, if you don't hand over, look at the case of Steve Ronnebach and his son Grant.
+Just like sanctuary city policies, you know, if you don't hand over, look at the case of Steve Ronnebach and his son Grant.

 The guy that killed his son, who was working overnight in a convenience store, 22 years old.

-Grant Ronneback is his name.
+Grant Ronabach is his name.

-I know his father Steve very well, great guy, but he lost his son.
+I know his father, Steve, very well, great guy.

 And we find out that the guy that killed his son had kidnapped for almost two weeks a young woman and involved in horrible, you know, violent crimes against this woman.